JKirkLab/opentrons-learning/setup/macos.md

 ## VS Code

-This is not necessarily the code editor that you need to use, but I am most used to using.
+This is not necessarily the code editor that you need to use, but the one I am most used to using.
 Any code editor will suffice.

 ### 1. Download VS Code through the following link
 https://code.visualstudio.com/download